t-regx/t-regx.github.io/docs/match-offsets.md

 title: Match offsets
 ---

+There are several ways to read offsets of your matched occurrences and your capturing groups.

 ## Using `Match` details

 If you use `Match` details object (like the one passed to `first()`, `forEach()` or `map()` callback) you can just use